 - Steelanol - Transforming carbon-rich industrial waste gases into advanced bio-ethanol

-A special focus of the event will be on geographical aspects of CO2 and CO as chemical feedstocks: where do we have CO2 and CO sources, where renewable energy and chemical transformation facilities?
+A special focus of the event was on geographical aspects of CO2 and CO as chemical feedstocks: where do we have CO2 and CO sources, where renewable energy and chemical transformation facilities?
 Do we need pipelines for the gases, is there space for the new utilisation plants?

-All participating projects are looking for feedback from the different stakeholders about their projects, depending on the progress of the project: Did the project consider all important aspects?
+A panel discussion allowed for interaction between all projects and the stakeholders.
+In this context, value chains and cooperations between the different actors have been also discussed and all participating projects were grateful for the feedback from the different stakeholders about their projects, depending on the progress of the project: Did the project consider all important aspects?
 Do you have suggestions for the implementation?
 Do you see problems?

-As a stakeholder, you will get a thorough understanding of the research going on in Europe to use carbon rich gases as ressources.
-You can also make your voice heard and influence these projects with your feedback.
-Lastly, this is a great opportunity for networking and to get into contact with researchers and companies working in the field of CO2 and CO utilisation.
+Stakeholders were getting a thorough understanding of the research going on in Europe to use carbon rich gases as ressources could make their voice heard.
+The event was a great opportunity for networking and to get into contact with researchers and companies working in the field of CO2 and CO utilisation.
+Thank you for participating.